hzFishy/UnrealNotes/content/Unreal Engine/AI/State Tree.md

 ## Editor

-Editor State Tree data (such as theme color list) is `UStateTreeEditorData`
+- Editor State Tree data (such as theme color list) is `UStateTreeEditorData`
+- State Tree Asset is made in `UStateTreeFactory::FactoryCreateNew`